hashicorp/nomad/website/source/docs/http/json-jobs.html.md

 `Template` object supports following attributes:

-* `SourcePath` - Specifies the path to the template to be rendered. `SourcePath` is mutually exclusive with `EmbeddedTmpl` attribute.
-The source can be fetched using an [`Artifact`](#artifact) resource.
-The template must exist on the machine prior to starting the task; it is not possible to reference a template inside of a Docker container, for example.

-* `EmbeddedTmpl` -  Specifies the raw template to execute.
-One of `SourcePath` or `EmbeddedTmpl` must be specified, but not both.
-This is useful for smaller templates, but we recommend using `SourcePath` for larger templates.

-* `DestPath` - Specifies the location where the resulting template should be rendered, relative to the task directory.

 - `ChangeMode` - Specifies the behavior Nomad should take if the rendered template changes.
 The default value is `"restart"`.
 The possible values are: